Main project: Insurance Contract Law

 - Reported: Usually recommendations for law reform but can be advice to government, scoping report or other recommendations

 Improving an antiquated and restrictive insurance law.
 We are currently asking for views on an updated draft Bill.
-Respond by 14 September 2018.
+In response to requests from stakeholders, we have now extended the deadline for responses to 31 October 2018.

 At its simplest, the requirement for insurable interest means that, for a contract of insurance to be valid, the person taking out the insurance must be affected by the subject matter of the insurance.
 They must stand to gain a benefit from its preservation, or to suffer a disadvantage should it be lost or damaged.